timidoesdata/Telcos_Churn/README.md

-# Customer Churn Analysis: Subscription-Based Business Models
+# Customer Churn Pattern Analysis: Subscription-Based Business Models

 ## Introduction

-Customer retention is a key metric for any subscription-based business, and understanding why customers leave is crucial to long-term profitability.
-In this project, I analyzed customer churn in the telecom industry using [data from Kaggle](https://www.kaggle.com/datasets/blastchar/telco-customer-churn).
+Churn is almost inevitable, but understanding its patterns is where the real opportunity lies.
+For this project, I set out to explore the patterns and characteristics of customers who churn in a telecommunications company with a subscription-based model, with the goal of uncovering trends that could inform future strategies.
+The patterns uncovered here pave the way for future analyses aimed at tackling churn head-on.

-The objective is to **identify key factors influencing churn, and extract actionable insights** to help this business reduce customer attrition.
-The analysis follows a structured approach using **Python for data preprocessing** & **EDA** **SQL for querying,** and **Power BI for visualization.**
+The analysis follows a structured approach using **Python for data preprocessing**, **SQL for EDA & querying,** and **Power BI for visualization.**

 ## Dataset Used:

 The [Telco Customer Churn dataset](https://www.kaggle.com/datasets/blastchar/telco-customer-churn) contains 7,043 rows & 21 columns of customer information from a Telecom Company.
-The dataset is publicly available on [Kaggle.](https://www.kaggle.com/datasets/) <br>

 **Key features include:**
 - Customer Demographics